archeofoss/2021/index.md

 ## Workshop Submission

 After submitting the application through the following **[ Form link](https://forms.gle/M39XmAgGCG8LeprL7)** the Organizing Committee will send the response of acceptance or rejection of the proposal.
-Through the admission email will be sent a template with the general guidelines, will also request you to upload on Easy Chair a short abstract (maximum 500 characters), a short biography of the author / research group (for a total of maximum 500 characters), the proposal in pdf (maximum 10000 characters) with detailed information about the hardware/software configuration required, a detailed description of the practical steps for the execution of the workshop, diagrams, graphs, maximum 10 images.
-The aforementioned material must be submitted peremptorily by **September 1<sup>st</sup>, 2021**.
-Text and images must be made available under a CC BY-SA 3.0 license.<br>
+A template with general guidelines will be sent through the admission email.
+Pre-acts should be sent to the email **[archeofoss@gmail.com](archeofoss@gmail.com)** in .docx format (maximum 7500 characters) accompanied by an image, captions and bibliography.
+The above material must be submitted peremptorily by **September 1, 2021**.
+Text and images must be available under CC BY-SA 3.0 license.<br>
 **Please note that if your proposal is not received by the required deadline and does not fully meet the guidelines, it may not be considered for the conference**.

 ## Pubblication of the Proceedings